-A CDN uses a collection of servers to distribute the load to different parts of the world.
+A Content Delivery Network uses a collection of servers to distribute the load to different parts of the world.
 Each of these servers stores files that are used by visitors to your website.
 A CDN ensures that your website’s content is delivered to users in the best way possible.
 A slow transmission can affect video playback, video calls, and live streaming.
 Jitter and incomplete transmissions can impact the quality of video content.
 A CDN can prevent these problems by shortening the distance between the origin server and the user.
 Our tests using Amazon’s popular Cloudfront CDN gave a 25% improvement in load times.

 Can a CDN reduce costs?

-The number of choices is increasing daily and many of the choices are reselling one of the bigger services.
+The number of choices is increasing daily, and many of the choices are reselling one of the bigger services.
 Nothing wrong with that, but there isn’t a wide difference in the performance between most of the competitors.
 The biggest differentiators are the services rolled in with the CDN services offered and as well as, customer service.

 Which CDN is the best?

 Certainly the front-runner from a technical sense.
 The scalability of any and all Amazon Services is nearly infinite.
 No matter how much your demand for your website grows, the service can expand in every imaginable way to support it.
 However, the user interface and ease of use are lacking.
 It’s like receiving an automobile in a crate, and the user manual is 10,000 pages in size three font.
 I’m trying to say it’s a little frustrating to just ‘make it work’ without some digging to learn how first.

 One of the most popular CDN offerings out there primarily because it is easy to set up, plays very nice with most web applications like WordPress, and has some great features to mitigate spam and DDoS attacks.
 Does have some free plan options that are limited but can get you started.